xmonader/info_foundation/docs/collaboration/circular_collaboration_levels.md

 - should realize that in a FreeFlow organization everyone will get a lot of freedom but will need to be responsible and be 100% transparent.
 - should understand and know about the values of the organization/community they are working in.
 - should aspire to become a wolf in a maximum of 2 years.
+- understands that spiritual growth is super important and realizes that this growth starts with yourself, blaming others is not part of this.
+    - they are willing to put love first (respect (love) for yourself and others)

 ### Wolf